krisk0/razin/README.rst

 The fastest in open-source world subroutine to compute HNF of a matrice with small in absolute value determinant is in *flint.binding/nmod_mat_HNF.c*

 W.Stein double-deteminant algorithm to compute HNF specialized for non-singular matrice and instructed to sometimes use faster low-level routines like FLINT Dixon lifting instead of Sage method is in *benchmark.script/profile_Sage_hnf_square.py*.
-The modified procedure is faster than original, see bottom of *profile-dd_algorithm.cout* for details.
+The modified procedure is faster than original, see bottom of *profile-dd_algorithm.cout* for details

 What's the target?
 ^^^^^^^^^^^^^^^^^^
-Mid-range target is fast HNF computation with an algorithm resembling W.Stein double-determinant.
+Mid-range target of the project is fast HNF computation with an algorithm resembling W.Stein double-determinant.
 Python wrapper is minimalistic and only contains functions required to reach the goal or to test/benchmark subroutines/algorithms.

 Only FLINT functions will be used for solving hard sub-problems, unless a function from another library (NTL, IML, LinBox, ...) turn to be faster or a serious problem with FLINT discovered.
 Presently components of FLINT wrapped into flint_sage Python package work as they should.
 If you think otherwise, your bug-report is welcome.